zshi719/2025-Data-24100/README.md

 | Final Project Deliverable (Group) | 15\% |
 | Final Exam (Ind.) | 20\% |

 Note that you can find historical examples of all assignments on the [previous year's Github page](https://github.com/NickRoss/2024-Data-24100).
-Keep in mind that nearly everything has changed.
+Keep in mind that much has changed, but this is a good starting point.
 From last year I know which quizzes, exams and issues were too difficult as well as too easy and have adjusted accordingly.
+The material itself is also updated (assignments, notes, etc.)

 ### Professionalism (Ind.)